 ECO-Transit has performed numerous engineering designs and feasibility studies specifically for urban gondolas and aerial tramways as public transit systems.
 We have provided our gondola consulting services for over 25 years to municipalities, private developers, and to other public and private sector clients, as well as to engineering and feasibility study teams for multi-modal studies that include planning for urban gondolas.
 Eco-Transit has extensive experience with the design and study of aerial cableways from one half mile to five miles in length with interconnections to other transit modes and with both simple stations and intermodal stations with associated mixed use development.
 We have also provided gondola consulting and planning for numerous ropeway alignments that climb steep inclines, run along flat terrain, travel above city roadways, and cross over waterways, highways and other rights of way.
 The environmental benefits of this specialized form of “Green Transit” are showcased in our feasibility studies and designs for resort, attraction, and urban gondola projects.

 ECO-Transit consults with public and private clients independently, or as a member of project Architectural / Engineering teams.
-We have collaborated with the firms: Jacobs Engineering, AECOM Engineering, Parsons-Brinkerhoff / WSP Engineering, Skidmore-Owings-Merrill Architects, SOSH Architects, Parsons Transportation, Reynolds-Smith-Hills Engineering, Michael Baker Engineering, MJ Surveying and Engineeering, PBA Associates, Crown-Castle Corp, Parametrix, Southwest Transit Partners, Continuum Development, Triunity Engineering, etc."
+We have collaborated with firms such as: Jacobs Engineering, AECOM Engineering, Parsons-Brinkerhoff / WSP Engineering, Skidmore-Owings-Merrill Architects, SOSH Architects, Parsons Transportation, Reynolds-Smith-Hills Engineering, Michael Baker Engineering, MJ Surveying and Engineeering, PBA Associates, Crown-Castle Corp, Parametrix, Southwest Transit Partners, Continuum Development, Triunity Engineering, etc."